 Alder Hedge Plant Description

-It has many attractive aspects - long narrow male catkins in spring, tiny female woody cones which release seed in autumn but can stay on the plant longer - sometimes even more than one season (giving it some interest in mid winter), it is wildlife friendly (particularly for the caterpillars, butterflies and moths but also 90 insect species as well as small birds), but its greatest asset is its use near water and on very poor soil.
+Alnus glutinosa (Alder) has many attractive aspects.
+It boasts long narrow male catkins in spring, tiny female woody cones that release seed in autumn, but can stay on the plant longer and sometimes for more than one season (giving it some interest in mid-winter).
+Alder is wildlife-friendly, particularly for caterpillars, butterflies and moths, as well as 90 insect species and small birds.
+However, Alder's greatest asset is its use near water and on impoverished soil.
 It grows best in moist or even wet soil and will tolerate prolonged periods of standing in water up to 30cm deep.

 Another great hedging plant for wet soils is Willow (Salix).
-It has a heavy, leafy canopy and the autumn leaf fall builds up the humus content of poor soil.
+It has a dense, leafy canopy and the autumn leaf fall builds up the humus content of poor soil.
 To see our full range of hedging that is good in wet soils, take a look at our Choosing The Right Species page.This page is also designed to help you choose the right hedge for your garden and has suggestions and alternatives for every wish list or requirement.

-Alder is good at fixing atmospheric nitrogen not only for its own use but it also makes nitrogen available to other plants growing nearby.
-You can plant Alder as a single species hedge, or combine with other native species and allow them to receive the atmospheric benifits which Alder provides.
-It is good in all soils other than very alkaline, and in sun or semi shade and particularly good in coastal positions and due to its fast growth rate when young, it can be used to form an effective windbreak to protect other plants.
+Alnus glutinosa is good at fixing atmospheric nitrogen not only ofr its use but it also makes nitrogen available to other plants growing nearby.
+You can plant Alder as a single species hedge, or combine with other native species and allow them to receive the atmospheric benefits which Alnus glutinosa provides.
+It is good in all soils other than very alkaline, and in sun or semi-shade and particularly good in coastal positions.
+Due to its fast growth rate when young, it can be used to form an effective windbreak to protect other plants.
 Although deciduous, Alder keeps its leaves quite late, often into November.

 If you still need help to decide which hedge is right for you, we'd recommend that you visit our Choosing the Right Species page which has suggestions and alternatives for every wish list or requirement.